matter-labs-archive/snarkyGPU/Architecture/README.md

     - [x] Finite field arithmerics
         - Lagrange interpolation and polynomial evaluation are well-suited
     - [x] Point multiplication and addition
-    - [x] Fixed base multiexponentiation
+    - [x] Fixed base multiexponentiation.
+This options is ok for CUDA architecture, but only needed for a setuper
-    - [-] Variable base multiexponentiation
+    - [x] Variable base multiexponentiation
-        -  This one most likely will be "multiply independently on GPU - add somewhere"
+        -  This one most likely will be "multiply independently on GPU - add somewhere" due to high memory requirements and may be too complicated logic on Peppinger.
+Unfortunately this is required for a prover
 - [x] Depending from the parallelicity point decide how work will be discributed due to large latency `CPU <-> GPU`
     - More or less done, few points above
 - [x] Check that Lagrange interpolation described in DIZK works fine for GPU (most likely related to question about large factor of `q-1`)
     - Stick for DIZK approach with large factor in `q-1`
 - [ ] Implement finite field arithmetics on GPU
 - [ ] Implement chosen argorithms for point multiplications on GPU
-- [ ] Implement pairing calculation on GPU
+- [ ] Implement pairing calculation on GPU - optional, not needed for prover
 - [ ] Implement CPU part for dataflow
     - [ ] Chose distributed computing framework
     - [ ] Check whether GPU programs can be easily called from Java (if we chose Apache Spark)